Skip to main content

 Base Weapon Damage

 First there is the Base Weapon Damage.
+This part of the calculation is what is listed on a player's character sheet for the weapon.
 This will read as XdY+F, where X is the number of dice rolled, Y is the type of dice rolled, and F is the Base Flat Damage.
 XdY is referred to elsewhere in the rules as the Base Rolled Damage.
 So then the Base Weapon Damage is [Base Rolled Damage]+[Base Flat Damage].

 For example: